NgiapPuoyKoh/ai-chat-annotator/README.md

 ### Persistent Conversation is stored in MongoDB database

-Conversation is stored as a collection in MongoDB
+Conversations are stored as a collection in MongoDB

 ### Password Hash